google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 ### Payment Method: 'basic-card'

-To support credit and debit cards, we need to change the `supportedMethods` parameter to contain 'basic-card', like so:
+To support credit and debit cards, we need to change the `supportedMethods` parameter to 'basic-card', like so:

 ```
 const creditCardPaymentMethod = {